-Please follow these links to our Politics and Apprentice pages and read this information carefully to make sure that you feel comfortable applying for an apprenticeship at Laughing Stock Farm.
+Please follow these links to our Housing, Apprentice, and Politics pages and read this information carefully to make sure that you feel comfortable applying for an apprenticeship at Laughing Stock Farm.
 We are certified organic, and we take the certification process very seriously.
 We view farming as a socially responsible business and our goal is to produce the best tasting fresh food we can at a reasonable price for our local community.

 Description.
 The Work Generally May Include: